P-p-H-d/mlib/README.md

 you may use M\_DEFAULT\_OPLIST to define the operator list of such types or you can just omit it.

-NOTE: An iterator doesn't have a constructor nor destructor methods.
+NOTE: An iterator doesn't have a constructor nor destructor methods and it shall not allocate any memory.

 Other documented operators are:

-* NEW (type) -> type pointer: alloc a new object suitable aligned.
+* NEW (type) -> type pointer: allocate a new object with suitable alignment and size.
 The returned object is **not initialized**.
-INIT operator should be called.
-Default is M\_MEMORY\_ALLOC.
+INIT operator shall be called afterwise.
+The default is M\_MEMORY\_ALLOC.
 * DEL (&obj): free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
-The object is not cleared before being free.
+The object is not cleared before being free (CLEAR operator has to be called before).
 The object shall have been allocated by the NEW operator.
 * REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the REALLOC operator itself) to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
-New objects are not initialized.
-Freed objects are not cleared.
-Default is M\_MEMORY\_REALLOC.
+New objects are not initialized (INIT operator has to be called afterwise).
+Freed objects are not cleared (CLEAR operator has to be called before).
+The default is M\_MEMORY\_REALLOC.
 * FREE (&obj) : free the allocated uninitialized array object 'obj' (default is M\_MEMORY\_FREE).
-The objects are not cleared before being free.
+The objects are not cleared before being free (CLEAR operator has to be called before).
 The object shall have been allocated by the REALLOC operator.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc', and then clear 'objc'.
-It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
-By default, all objects are assumed to be trivially movable (i.e. using memcpy to move an object is safe).
+It is semantically equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
+By default, all objects are assumed to be **trivially movable** (i.e. using memcpy to move an object is safe).
+Most C objects are trivially movable.
 If an object is not trivially movable, it shall provide an INIT\_MOVE method or disable the INIT\_MOVE method enterely.
 * MOVE(objd, objc): Set 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
-TBC if really needed.
+TBC if operator is really needed as calling CLEAR then INIT\_MOVE is what does all known implementation.
 * SWAP(objd, objc): Swap the object 'objc' and the object 'objd' states.
 * CLEAN(obj): Empty the container from all its objects.
 Nearly like CLEAR except that the container 'obj' remains initialized (but empty).
-* HASH (obj) --> size_t: return a hash of the object (used for hash table).
-Default is performing a hash of the memory representation of the object.
+* HASH (obj) --> size_t: return a hash of the object (usable for a hash table).
+Default is performing a hash of the memory representation of the object (which may be invalid is the object holds pointer to other objects).
 * EQUAL(obj1, obj2) --> bool: return true if both objects are equal, false otherwise.
 Default is using the C comparison operator.
 * CMP(obj1, obj2) --> int: return a negative integer if obj1 < obj2, 0 if obj1 = obj2, a positive integer otherwise.
 Default is C comparison operators.
 * ADD(obj1, obj2, obj3) : set obj1 to the sum of obj2 and obj3.
 Default is '+' C operator.